looker/hackernews/01_intro.md

 ## Who is the King of HackerNews?

 Getting a front page story is no easy feat.
 Let's see if we can figure out of someone out there does it consistently.
 We're going to use our lucky 7 as our threshold.
-To examine this, we going to hold our grouping by **Score 7 Plus** and additionly group by Author.
+To examine this, we going to hold our grouping by **Score 7 Plus** and additionally group by Author.
 Looker lets us pivot the results.
-We're also going to sort by the Yes Count column to find the perosn with the most posts with a score of 7 or more.
+We're also going to sort by the Yes Count column to find the person with the most posts with a score of 7 or more.

 <look height="300">
   type: table